awongCM/nodejs-email-provider/README.md

 ## Installation Process
 1. Download the zipped file
 2. Run `npm install`
-3. Run `npm start`
+3. Run `npm start` or `yarn start`
-4. Use POSTMAN client to nagivate to  main endpoint: `http://localhost:3000/api/`
+4. Use POSTMAN client to nagivate to  main endpoint: `http://localhost:7000/api/`

 ## Usage
 To use the email service provider, use `send-email` endpoint; use `POST` method, and provide the following body